 Define Capital Structure

-Q: What is the meaning of "capital structure"?
-A: The term "capital structure" refers to the structure of capital (equity) for a business.
-Actually …
+Question: What is the meaning of "capital structure"?
+Answer: The term "capital structure" refers to the structure or combination of capital (owner's …

 Credit Balance for Bank on